shivalkarrahul/demo-three-tier-app-on-aws/README.md

 ## Part 7: Create an AMI, Launch Template, and Auto Scaling Group

+In this step, we prepare the infrastructure for **scalable deployment** of the Flask application:

 Since Launch Configurations are being replaced by Launch Templates, we will use a Launch Template instead.
 This approach is more flexible, supports multiple versions, and is recommended by AWS.

 ### 1. Create an AMI from the Running EC2 Instance